Havre de Grace, Maryland: 19th century

-On May 3, 1813, during the War of 1812, Havre de Grace was attacked by British Rear Admiral George Cockburn whose marines burned and plundered the village.
+On May 3, 1813, during the War of 1812, British forces led by Sir George Cockburn executed a raid on Havre de Grace, routing the American militiamen defending it and burning large parts of the village.
 American Lieutenant John O'Neill single-handedly manned a cannon to help defend the town.
-He was wounded, captured by the British, and soon released.
+He was wounded, captured by the British, and quickly released.
 In gratitude, Havre de Grace made O'Neill and his descendants the hereditary keepers of the Concord Point lighthouse, which marks the mouth of the Susquehanna River.

 The early industry of Havre de Grace included oyster and crab harvesting.
 Extensive fruit orchards were cultivated in and near the town.
 Products were shipped to markets along the East Coast and upriver.

 The town was the southern terminus for the Proprietors of the Susquehanna Canal and later the Susquehanna and Tidewater Canal.
 This was built to bypass difficult navigational areas of the lower Susquehanna River between Havre de Grace and Wrightsville, Pennsylvania, where it connected to the Pennsylvania Canal.
 It was built between 1836 and 1840.
 Operations on the canal declined after 1855 because of competition from railroads, which could carry freight more quickly.
 The Lock Keeper's house and remnants of the canal exist today as a museum.

 Havre de Grace was a primary town on the Eastern route of the Underground Railroad in Maryland, as refugee slaves could cross the Susquehanna to havens in the free state of Pennsylvania, traveling on to Philadelphia and New York.
 Prior to 1840, escaped slaves from communities along the western shore of the Chesapeake Bay came to Havre de Grace and often took the ferry across the Susquehanna River to safe sites in Lancaster and Chester counties in Pennsylvania.
 When "vigilance increased at the ferry", the African-American refugees were guided upriver to cross to Columbia, Pennsylvania, a town established by abolitionist Quakers.
 Because Havre de Grace had varied transportation across the river, refugees were often successful in making their way to the North.